 A natural fiber from the fast-growing flax plant, linen requires fewer resources than other natural fibers (like cotton), including water.
-Our 100% organic linen styles are made without chemical fertilizers or pesticides.
 Luxurious and lightweight, linen gets softer with each wear.
-White + Warren also offers styles in a fabric we call “linen gauze,” which is a blend of linen and Better Cotton Initiative (BCI) certified cotton that is dyed with recycled water.
+White + Warren also offers styles in a fabrication we call “linen gauze,” which is a blend of linen, Better Cotton Initiative (BCI) certified cotton, and recycled nylon CiCLO®.

-A blend of organic cotton, lycra, and modal from Peru.
-Organic cotton has an extra-long staple that allows for environmentally friendly hand-harvesting.
-Organic cotton is grown without synthetic chemicals, including pesticides, fertilizers, and plant-growth regulators.
-Thanks to the touch of lycra, our Peruvian Cotton Modal tees never lose their shape, creating an extended shelf-life that’s similarly more sustainable.
-Our Peruvian Cotton Modal is made in our factory’s dyeing house, which is committed to the reduction of chemicals in the dyeing process.
+A blend of cotton, spandex, and modal from Peru.
+Thanks to the touch of spandex, our Peruvian Cotton Modal tees never lose their shape, creating an extended shelf-life that’s similarly more sustainable.
+Our Peruvian Cotton Modal is dyed in our factory’s dyeing house, which is committed to the reduction of chemicals in the dyeing process.
 For example, the dyeing house uses a post-dye water treatment that reduces the percentage of contaminants in the water.

-Our recycled bottle cotton styles are made from a blend or organic cotton and polyester crafted from recycled plastic bottles harvested from the ocean floor.
-At White + Warren, each recycled bottle cotton sweater represents one to two bottles that have been repurposed.
-We partner with a skilled Italian mill that processes them into a recycled Global Organic Textile Standard (GOTS) certified cotton yarn that’s as soft and luxurious as it is environmentally friendly.
+Our Italian Blend Crochet styles are made from a blend of cotton and polyester crafted from recycled plastic bottles harvested from the ocean floor.
+At White + Warren, each recycled bottle cotton sweater represents two bottles that have been repurposed.
+We partner with a skilled Italian mill that processes them into a yarn that’s soft and luxurious.

-100% cashmere (not a blend) crafted entirely from upcycled cashmere yarns.
+Cashmere that meets the Global Recycle Standard (GRS) crafted from pre-consumer cashmere yarns.
 Recycled cashmere was first introduced into our fabric list with the Holiday 2017 collection.
-The yarn came from a family-owned mill in Tuscany, which takes sweaters that would otherwise go to waste, shreds them back into fiber form, and spins them into renewed yarn.
-White + Warren was the first U.S. brand to use this yarn from our Italian mill.
+The yarn comes from a family-owned mill in Tuscany, which takes sweaters that would otherwise go to waste, shreds them back into fiber form, and spins them into renewed yarn.
+White + Warren was the first U.S. brand to use this yarn from the Italian mill.
 For a behind-the-scenes look at how our recycled cashmere is made, visit our blog.

 A blend of Better Cotton Initiative (BCI) certified cotton woven with COOLMAX® cooling technology.
 With our sustainable cotton, 60% of the water used to dye the yarn is recycled back into the production process—and all of the chemicals used in the dying process meet strict toxicity and biodegradable criteria.